Seb-geospatial/BlenderMapDEM/README.md

     - Example: `'absolute/path/to/DEM.tif'`.
     - **Requires string.**
 - `output_dir: str`
-    - Directory path of the outputted down-sampled image (including chosen file extension, .tif or .png is recommended).
+    - Directory path of the outputted down-sampled image including its file extension.
+All standard image file types are acceptable as output **including .tif/.tiff files**.
+    - Note that the output file can be the same as the input file and the function will overwrite the input file with the new resolution.
+This may be convenient for keeping a clean working directory however is more destructive as changes to the file cannot be reverted.
     - Example: `'absolute/path/to/output.png'`.
     - **Requires string.**
 - `reduction_factor: int`
     - Refers to the integer by which to divide the input DEM resolution by.
 A `reduction_factor = 4` will result in a down-sampled image with a quarter of the original resolution, whereas a `reduction_factor = 10` will result in a down-sampled image with a tenth of the original resolution.
+    - **Must be equal or greater than 2**
     - Be gentle with the amount you reduce the resolution by, depending on the size of your input image, reducing the resolution by more than half could have negative impacts on its clarity in the final rendered image.
     - **Requires integer and defaults to 2 (reducing resolution by half).**